What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 14. Deichstrasse – cuteness overload in Hamburg

 If you are a fan of cute houses and traditional architecture, then definitely the Deichstrasse is worth a visit.
 It is the oldest remaining street in the Altstadt (Old Town) of Hamburg, and the only remaining part of the old harbour district in Hamburg.
-The restored 17th- 19th-century houses are so picturesque, and can in fact remind of the houses one expect to find in Amsterdam.
+The restored 17th- 19th-century houses are so picturesque, and can in fact remind one of the houses one expects to find in Amsterdam.
 Today the houses contain restaurants, bars, cafes and shops.

 TIP: Go to Holzbrücke for one of the most impressive views in Hamburg, seeing both the houses in Deichstrasse and the Elbphilharmonie in the background.